 If one were able to “let go” of or, at least temporarily put aside, all concepts, personal history, thoughts of future, sensory perceptions… would any objects be left?
 This is the million dollar question!
 What remains when everything that can be let go of IS let go of… You!
 You in your essence – which is not an object and cannot accurately be described using language.
 You cannot see that, you can only be that.

 Why would we endeavor to do this?
 Why let go of everything?
-Only when objective experience is removed can one discover what they are in their essence – peace – absence of suffering – abundance – wholeness – “the lack of lack”.
+Only when objective experience is set aside can one discover what they are in their essence – peace – absence of suffering – abundance – wholeness – “the lack of lack”.
 Once your true nature or essence is glimpsed the search is over and the investigation begins.
 One then recognizes WHY and this investigation becomes a JOY.

 This is sometimes called “finding oneself” or enlightenment, self-realization etc. Let’s just stick with “I”.
 “I am that which is prior to all experience and observes all experience.”